-‘Additional Attributes’ tab is available under the ‘General’ category of Runtime settings in VuGen as well as in Controller.
-The defined attribute reads the value from the runtime settings and passes into the script.
+The ‘Additional Attributes’ tab is available under the ‘General’ category of Runtime settings in VuGen as well as in Controller.
+The defined attribute reads the value from the runtime settings and passes it into the script.
 Since the normal parameters of the script are defined, declared and edited only through the VuGen, but not from the controller, so additional attribute feature has been introduced to overcome such limitation.
-As per coding logic, you can pass only a single value in the argument, so you can not pass the list of value (as we do in Parameter Settings).
-Also, make sure there should be corresponding functions written in VuGen script to read the values.
+As per coding logic, you can pass only a single value in the argument, so you can not pass the list of values (as we do in Parameter Settings).
+Also, make sure there are corresponding functions written in the VuGen script to read the values.

 To understand additional attributes more precisely we will take one example.

 Example: Let’s assume, you have 4 instances of a website named ‘myptsite.com’ which are:

 The performance regression scenario contains 12 different LoadRunner scripts.
 For simplicity, let’s assume that all scripts are developed using Web HTTP/HTML protocol.
 There may or may not be any changes to the scripts but the new release can be deployed on any of the instances listed above.

 You can create a parameter <pPort> for the port number in the Parameter list as shown in the below figure.